Top 5 reasons why Doctors are moving to New Zealand

 Either way, if you love a grand adventure, New Zealand is the place to be.

-Register for our Working in NZ Webinar on Sunday 18th October at 8pm (UTC).
+Register for our Working in NZ Webinar on Sunday 18th October at 8pm (UK time).
 Everyone who attends will receive our guide to working in New Zealand.

 Alternatively, get in touch with our resident Kiwi Anna Drakeford for more information on rewarding GP jobs.

-If you are a consultant or registrar looking for a 'new life in the sun', contact Gary Heath (who himself made the move from the UK to NZ) for more details.
+If you are a consultant or registrar looking for a 'new life in the sun', contact Anna Drakeford for more details.